 Dried beans have much higher levels of lectins than those picked and enjoyed whilst still tender and green.

-The plant-based diet that Blue Zone people enjoy, which is low in refined carbohydrates, they found has only a moderate caloric intake.
-They eat whole grains, not the bread from the supermarket, white rice, or super number-one mealie meal; they are consequently not obese.
+The plant-based diet that blue zone people enjoy, which is low in refined carbohydrates, the researchers found has only a moderate caloric intake.
+The folk eat whole grains, not the bread from the supermarket, white rice, or super number-one mealie meal; they are consequently not obese.
 Yet they are not necessarily vegetarians.

 Gardeners they found are less tense too, so there are mental as well as physical benefits.
 They have lower levels of cortisol, the stress hormone, when compared with those who sit inside and read a book, good though that is; what a pity that they did not include a third group who were watching TV.

-Join a gardening club and start buying and selling produce at farmers’ markets; many become a social gathering that give one a sense of connectedness.
+Join a gardening club and start buying and selling produce at farmers’ markets; these become social gatherings that give one a sense of connectedness.

-Family engagement, an active social circle and the empowerment of women came into the picture too.
+Family engagement, an active social circle and the empowerment of women come into the picture too.
 Blue zone living is not only about good food and plenty of outdoor exercise.